TomPace101/nanopore_diffusion/notes.md

 Ultimately the validation problems will need to go in here as well.
 That means doctests are ultimately good ways to implement those.

-_ISSUE_ still not happy with "datafolder".
-Changing the module variable doesn't affect the class.
-And there's no way to change the module variable.
-Maybe what we want is a working directory.
-For example, it can be the directory from which a request file was loaded.
-But then what if you load a list of them, and they aren't in the same directory?
-Well, if the requests are handled in sequence, then perhaps that's ok.
-Each one redefines what the working directory is.

 _TODO_ need a documentation example of folder structure definition Show how to change it from within python, and from within yaml.